 We need to remember that empowerment cannot be found by simply rejecting the unpaid domestic work women have been shouldering for decades in favour of working outside the homes.
 Because when women step out of the house to work, the question of ‘who will do the housework’ still remains.
 And because domestic work is still gendered, the responsibility eventually falls on women themselves.
 This promotes ideas like women aren’t competent workers, or that they have other priorities beyond their work.

-Equal opportunity of work cannot be just about increasing pay for women, or increasing their participation in the workforce, but about redefining the current patriarchal definition of work.
+Equal opportunity for work cannot be just about increasing pay for women, or increasing their participation in the workforce, but about redefining the current patriarchal definition of work.
 This will un-gender domestic and care work, minimising women’s work and improving their quality of life.

 For real equality, unpaid domestic work needs to be legitimised and given due recognition.
 Only then can we expect equal participation in the workforce, and in the household.